janghyunq/Arduino-Harp/README.md

 ### requirements
 * This program is currently only for Windows 7 or higher.
 * It requires .NET framework 4.0 or higher installed.
+The current version of .NET framework can be checked by typing "wmic /namespace:\\root\cimv2 path win32_product where "name like '%%.NET%%'" get version" in commend line window.